microsoft/msticpy/docs/source/data_analysis/PivotFunctions.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You might want to return a data set that is joined to your input set.
 To
 do that use the “join” parameter.
+Join works with all types of inputs:
+value, list or DataFrame.

 The value of join can be one of the following: